-This is the only User Code that will initiate data transfer with the AL-DTM--and without allowing unlocking the lock (the User Code for User 299 is not an access code).
-An AL-PCI cable and an AL-DTM (first programmed by the computer in DL-Windows) is required.
+This is the only User Code that will initiate data transfer with the AL-DTM--and without allowing the User to pass through the door (the User Code for User 299 is not an Access Code).
+An AL-

+PCI cable and an AL-DTM (first programmed by the computer via DL-Windows) is required.